 The secret?
 An infrared grill

-From the presentation of the research I learn that the crux of all technology lies in a tool that can be successfully used in other fields as well.
-The image transmitted by the projector remains indeformable adapting itself at incredible speed because it is literally "modeled" on an invisible infrared grid which is used as a base.
+From the presentation of the research I learn that the crux of all technology lies in a tool that can also be used successfully in other fields.
+The image transmitted by the projector remains non-deformable, adapting at incredible speed because it is literally "modelled" on an invisible infrared grid which is used as a base.

 1000fps, a faster projector than reality